rhaslund/labguides/vbr-9.5u3/module-02/content.md

 # Lab 2.2.
 Setting up Veeam ONE (part one)

-Add VMware vSphere and Microsoft Hyper-V hosts to the Veeam ONE interface and schedule data collection.
+Add VMware vSphere, and Microsoft Hyper-V hosts to the Veeam ONE interface and schedule data collection.

 ## Step 1: Add an ESXi host